 127 Individual obligations under IHL are IHL obligations that have been criminalized as war crimes under International Criminal Law.
-See, e.g., ANTONIO CASSESSE e.a., CASSES'S INTERNATIONAL CRIMINAL LAW 65-67 (2013).
+See, e.g., ANTONIO CASSESSE e.a., CASSESE'S INTERNATIONAL CRIMINAL LAW 65-67 (2013).

 (3) Finally, as far as the members of the intervening armed group are concerned, it is clear that they benefit from a better protection when IHL is not applicable to the group itself.
 Indeed, when the intervening armed group becomes a party to a NIAC, the whole body of the Law of NIAC applies.
 Members of the group become legitimate military targets: they can be targeted at all times, no matter what they do (except when International Human Rights Law is applicable and applies as a lex specialis to the adverse belligerent party).
-Otherwise, when IHL is not applicable to the group itself, members of the group can only be legally targeted when they directly participate in the hostilities, in support of the supported belligerent party and to the detriment of the adverse belligerent party.128 Although the intervening armed group itself is not a party to a NIAC, its members could indeed qualify as civilians directly participating in the hostilities occurring in the context of the pre-existing NIAC.
-In light of these developments, members of the intervening armed group took itself the decision to engage in the hostilities or provide military support.
-It should not be overly shocking that, when its support reaches a certain level, its members bear a greater risk of being targeted.129
+Otherwise, when IHL is not applicable to the group itself, members of the group can only be legally targeted when they directly participate in the hostilities, in support of the supported belligerent party and to the detriment of the adverse belligerent party.
+128 Although the intervening armed group itself is not a party to a NIAC, its members could indeed qualify as civilians directly participating in the hostilities occurring in the context of the pre-existing NIAC.
+In light of these developments, members of the intervening armed group do enjoy a better protection when IHL is not applicable.
+This said, the intervening armed group took itself the decision to engage in the hostilities or provide military support.
+It should not be overly shocking that, when its support reaches a certain level, its members bear a greater risk of being targeted.
+129